Reformat and rearrange code

 Go to Wrapping and Braces tab., select your programming language, and open the

 In the Keep when reformatting section, select the formatting rules which you want to ignore and deselect those which should be applied.

 IntelliJ IDEA will reformat your code in accordance with the current style settings, keeping existing formatting for the rules which you've selected.

-You can rearrange your code according to the arrangement rules set in the Settings/Preferences dialog.
+You can rearrange your code according to the arrangement rules set in the Code Style page of the Settings/Preferences dialog.
 You can also create groups (aliases) of rules and refer to them when you create a matching rule.

 Rearrange code entries

 In the Settings/Preferences dialog Ctrl+Alt+S , go to .

 Select a language for which you want to create arrangement rules.

 On the Arrangement tab, specify the appropriate options such as grouping and matching rules.

 If you need to create an alias, click and in the dialog that opens add a group name and its rules.